jakguru/rabbitmqtobucketqueue/API-README.md

 * MQTT (using [MQTT.js](https://www.npmjs.com/package/mqtt) or compatible client)
 * Database (using [Knex.js](https://www.npmjs.com/package/knex) or compatible client)

-You can also create your own driver (implementing the `CoordinatorDriver` interface)
+You can also create your own driver which extends the [CoordinatorDriverBase](./classes/CoordinatorDriverBase.html) class.

 ## Why RabbitMQ and not ...?